Grammar Rules: That and Which

-- The bucket that has apples in it is the one I want.
+- I want the bucket that has apples in it.

 If you removed the clause “that has apples in it,” the meaning of the sentence would be lost.
+Nobody would know which bucket the speaker wants.
 The clause is necessary to the meaning of the sentence and is therefore a restrictive clause.
 Because it’s a restrictive clause, it should take the relative pronoun that.